Umuzi-org/tech-department/content/topics/messaging/pre-bootcamp-intro/_index.md

 ### Bootcamp

 The bootcamp will be a 2 week process.
 We'll introduce that to you seperately.
 Try to free up your time so that you can focus 100%.
 If you have a job, take some leave.
 During bootcamp we expect you to behave like this is your full-time gig.

+### What happens after bootcamp?

+Take a look at the following link.
+It'll tell you a bit more about what you are signing up for :)

+{{% contentlink "topics/messaging/umuzi-recruit-user-journey" %}}